qbcsm/qbcsm.github.io/content/tour/index.md

               brightness: 0.5
           position: center
           color: '#555'
-      - title: Multidisciplinary team
+      - title: Analysis and characterization
-        content: "The vibrant environment of San Sebastián enables us to play an active role in cutting-edge materials research.
-Meet [our team](../people/) and drop by for a visit, or meet us at the [next event](../event/)!"
+        content: "A range of techniques, from optical spectral analysis to flash calorimetry, allow us to expand our knowledge of new exciting materials"
         align: left
         background:
           image:
-            filename: welcome.jpg
+            filename: chip.jpg
             filters:
               brightness: 0.5
           position: center
           color: '#555'
-      - title: Analysis and characterization
+      - title: Multidisciplinary team
-        content: "A range of techniques, from optical spectral analysis to flash calorimetry, allow us to expand our knowledge of new exciting materials"
+        content: "The vibrant environment of Donostia San Sebastián enables us to play an active role in cutting-edge materials research.
+Meet [our team](../people/) and drop by for a visit, or meet us at the [next event](../event/)!"
         align: left
         background:
           image:
-            filename: chip.jpg
+            filename: welcome.jpg
             filters:
               brightness: 0.5
           position: center